-The accessible study room in All Saints Library may be booked for personal use for up to 2 hours with, or without, a support tutor between the hours of 11.00am and 5.00pm.
+The accessible study room in All Saints Library may be booked by one person, for personal use for up to 2 hours with, or without, a support tutor between the hours of 11.00am and 5.00pm.

-Outside of these hours the room is available on a drop in basis by 1 or 2 people whenever the Library is open ie 24/7 opening from the start of term until the end of the academic year.
+Outside of these hours the room is available on a drop in basis, for one person (with, or without, a support tutor), whenever the Library is open.

-Book the room by contacting the help desk in person, by phone, email or Library Chat.
+Book the room by contacting the Library in person, by phone, email or Library Chat.

 Eligible students will need to swipe in to gain access.
 If you require access, please speak to a member of the Disability Service.